Internment of Japanese Americans: Exclusion, removal, and detention

 Somewhere between 110,000 and 120,000 people of Japanese ancestry were subject to this mass exclusion program, of whom about 80,000 Nisei (second generation) and Sansei (third generation) were U.S. citizens.
 The rest were Issei (first generation) who were subject to internment under the Alien Enemies Act; many of these "resident aliens" had been inhabitants of the United States for decades, but had been deprived by law of being able to become naturalized citizens.
 Also part of the West Coast removal were 101 orphaned children of Japanese descent taken from orphanages and foster homes within the exclusion zone.

 Detainees of Japanese descent were first sent to one of 17 temporary "Civilian Assembly Centers", where most awaited transfer to more permanent relocation centers being constructed by the newly formed War Relocation Authority (WRA).
 Some of those who reported to the civilian assembly centers were not sent to relocation centers, but were released under the condition that they remain outside the prohibited zone until the military orders were modified or lifted.
-Almost 120,000 Japanese Americans and resident Japanese aliens were eventually removed from their homes on the West Coast and Southern Arizona as part of one of the largest forced relocations in U.S. history.
+Almost 120,000 Japanese Americans and resident Japanese aliens were forcibly removed from their homes on the West Coast and Southern Arizona as part of one of the largest forced relocations in U.S. history, widely recognized as being motivated by racial discrimination during World War II.

 Most of these camps/residences, gardens, and stock areas were placed on Native American reservations, for which the Native Americans were formally compensated.
 The Native American councils disputed the amounts negotiated in absentia by US government authorities.
 They later sued to gain relief and additional compensation for some items of dispute.

 Under the National Student Council Relocation Program (supported primarily by the American Friends Service Committee), students of college age were permitted to leave the camps to attend institutions willing to accept students of Japanese ancestry.
 Although the program initially granted leave permits to a very small number of students, this eventually included 2,263 students by December 31, 1943.